-Canonical published new Ubuntu kernel security updates to address a total of 10 vulnerabilities on all supported Ubuntu Linux releases.
+Canonical published yet another security update to address a Linux kernel vulnerability affecting all supported Ubuntu releases.
 All users are urged to update their installations as soon as possible!

 Proton 5.13-5 compatibility tool for Steam Play is now available for download.
 This release comes with improvements for Cyberpunk 2077, Fallout 76, Path of Exile, and several other games.

 Collabora’s Panfrost open-source graphics driver adds desktop OpenGL 3.1 support for Midgard (Mali T760 and newer) and Bifrost Mali embedded GPUs as part of the upcoming Mesa 21.0 graphics stack series.

 Alpin Linux 3.13 distribution is now available for download.
 This major release introduces PHP 8.0 support, official cloud images, support for Linux kernel 5.10 LTS, and many other improvements.

 Wine 6.0 open-source compatibility layer for running Windows apps and games on GNU/Linux distributions arrives with numerous new features and improvements.
 Now available for download!

 Flatpak 1.10 is now available for download.
 This stable release introduces a new format for the summary file used when accessing an OSTree repository on the network, GCC 11 support, and many other improvements.

 KeePassXC 2.6.3 open-source and cross-platform password manager is now available for download.
 This is a maintenance release that adds support for Argon2id KDF and XMLv2 key files.

 The latest openSUSE Tumbleweed ARM snapshot adds support for Raspberry Pi 400 and Raspberry Pi 4 Compute Module systems, along with numerous updates and bug fixes.